Insolvency Law For Foreign Investors

 Even before concluding a contract, it is advisable to obtain relevant information about the potential business partner in Spain.

 On the one hand, the public register of insolvencies (Registro Público Concursal) can be consulted.
 Since some of the information in the public insolvency register is published somewhat later than in the Spanish Official Gazette (Boletín Oficial del Estado, short: BOE), it is worth googling for the name of the contractual partner and BOE at the same time.

 On the other hand, you can search in the central commercial register (Registro Mercantil Central) for various company information.
 It is also possible to check whether annual accounts have been submitted and what they look like.
 In the property register (Registro de la Propiedad), one can find out whether the company has real property in its own name.

 Finally, you can make use of the paid services of credit reports.

-GM Tax Consultancy is here to advise and assist you in terms of insolvency.
-You can contact us by phone or email.
+GM Tax Consultancy is here to advise and assist you in terms of insolvency service or in case you need insolvency lawyer.
+You can contact our tax advisors by phone or email.